martinrebo/martinrebo/docs/Books/AI_Engeneering-Chip_Huyen.md

 - Memory refers to mechanisms that allow a model to retain and utilize information.
 A memory system is especially useful for knowledge-rich applications like RAG and multi-step applications like agents.

+## Chapter 7: Finetuning

+### Overview

+* Finetuning is the process of adapting a model to a specific task by further training the whole model or part of the model.
+Finetuning adapts a model by adjusting its weights.
+* Finetuning isn’t the only way to do transfer learning.
+Another approach is feature-based transfer.
+In this approach, a model is trained to extract features from the data, usually as embedding vectors, which are then used by another model.
+* Finetuning is commonly used to improve a model’s ability to generate outputs following specific structures, such as JSON or YAML formats.
+* While finetuning a model for a specific task can improve its performance for that task, it can degrade its performance for other tasks.
+* Someone complains that prompting is ineffective and insists on finetuning.
+Upon investigation, it turns out that prompt experiments were minimal and unsystematic.
+Instructions were unclear, examples didn’t represent actual data, and metrics were poorly defined.
+After refining the prompt experiment process, the prompt quality improved enough to be sufficient for their application
+* In short, finetuning is for form, and RAG is for facts.

+### Memory BottleNeck

+Because of the scale of foundation models, memory is a bottleneck for working with them, both for inference and for finetuning.
+The memory needed for finetuning is typically much higher than the memory needed for inference because of the way neural networks are trained.

+The key contributors to a model’s memory footprint during finetuning are its number of parameters, its number of trainable parameters, and its numerical representations.

+The more trainable parameters, the higher the memory footprint.
+You can reduce memory requirement for finetuning by reducing the number of trainable parameters.
+Reducing the number of trainable parameters is the motivation for PEFT, parameter-efficient finetuning.

+Quantization refers to the practice of converting a model from a format with more bits to a format with fewer bits.
+Quantization is a straightforward and efficient way to reduce a model’s memory footprint.
+For a model of 13 billion parameters, using FP32 means 4 bytes per weight or 52 GB for the whole weights.
+If you can reduce each value to only 2 bytes, the memory needed for the model’s weights decreases to 26 GB.

+Inference is typically done using as few bits as possible, such as 16 bits, 8 bits, and even 4 bits.

+Training is more sensitive to numerical precision, so it’s harder to train a model in lower precision.
+Training is typically done in mixed precision, with some operations done in higher precision (e.g., 32-bit) and some in lower precision (e.g., 16-bit or 8-bit).

+Training memory = model weights + activations + gradients + optimizer states

+- **Numerical values** in neural networks are traditionally represented as float numbers.
+The most common family of floating point formats is the FP family, which adheres to the Institute of Electrical and Electronics Engineers (IEEE) standard for Floating-Point Arithmetic (IEEE 754):

+While FP64 is still used in many computations—as of this writing, FP64 is the default format for NumPy and pandas—it’s rarely used in neural networks because of its memory footprint.

+- **Quantization** Strictly speaking, it’s quantization only if the target format is integer.
+However, in practice, quantization is used to refer to all techniques that convert values to a lower-precision format.
+In this book, I use quantization to refer to precision reduction, to keep it consistent with the literature.

+### Finetuning Techniques

+- **Parameter-Efficient Finetuning (PEFT)** he idea of PEFT (parameter-efficient finetuning) was introduced by Houlsby et al. (2019).
+The authors showed that by inserting additional parameters into the model in the right places, you can achieve strong finetuning performance using a small number of trainable parameters.
+The existing prolific world of PEFT generally falls into two buckets: adapter-based methods and soft prompt-based methods.
+However, it’s likely that newer buckets will be introduced in the future.
+- **LoRA (Low-Rank Adaptation)** (Hu et al., 2021) incorporates additional parameters in a way that doesn’t incur extra inference latency.
+Instead of introducing additional layers to the base model, LoRA uses modules that can be merged back to the original layers.
+- **Model Merging and Multitask finetunning**
+- Finetuning tactics
+  - Base models
+  - Finetuning methods
+  - Frameworks (LLaMA-Factory, unsloth, PEFT, Axolotl, and LitGPT. )
+  - Finetune hyperparameters
+    - Learning rate
+    - Batch size
+    - Number of epochs
+    - Prompt loss weight

+## Chapter 8: Dataset Engineering

 ## Fun Facts